open-edge-insights/eii-tools/VideoProfiler/README.md

       In case multiple UDFs are used, the FPS UDF is required to be added as the last UDF.
   > * In case running this tool with VI & VA in two different nodes, same time needs to be set in both the nodes.

-## Optimizing EIS Video pipeline by analysing Video Profiler results
+## Optimizing EII Video pipeline by analysing Video Profiler results

 1. VI ingestor/UDF input queue is blocked, consider reducing ingestion rate.